-The University of St. Augustine for Health Sciences is currently accepting applications for enrollment to the Master of Science in Nursing program with the Nurse Educator, Nurse Executive, and Nursing Informatics role specializations from the following states: AK, AL, AZ, CA, CO, CT, DC, DE, FL, GA, HI, IA, ID, IL, IN, KS, KY, LA, MD, ME, MI, MN, MS, MT, ND, NE, NH, NJ, NM, NV, OH, OK, OR, PA, RI, SC, SD, TX, UT, VA, VT, WA, WV and WY.
+The University of St. Augustine for Health Sciences is currently accepting applications for enrollment to the Master of Science in Nursing program with the Nurse Educator, and Nurse Executive role specializations from the following states: AK, AL, AR, AZ, CA, CO, CT, DC, DE, FL, GA, HI, IA, ID, IL, IN, KS, KY, LA, MD, ME, MI, MN, MS, MT, ND, NE, NH, NJ, NM, NV, OH, OK, OR, PA, RI, SC, SD, TX, UT, VA, VT, WA, WV and WY.

 To be considered for admission, a candidate must submit: